J.D., cum laude, New England Law Boston

 National University of Ireland, Irish Centre for Human Rights

-Meg Nash is a Senior Associate Attorney in Vicente Sederberg’s Boston office, where her practice focuses on counseling clients through the state licensing application process, land use and zoning requirements, and regulatory and compliance matters.
+Meg Nash is counsel at Vicente Sederberg, where her practice focuses on guiding clients through the state licensing application process, land use and zoning requirements, and regulatory and compliance matters.

-A consummate team player, Meg enjoys collaborating with cannabis entrepreneurs and other professionals involved in the licensing process- including engineers, architects, and local officials- in order to gain an in-depth understanding of her clients’ ambition.
-These collaborative relationships with clients empower her to provide the strategic legal advice and regulatory guidance which helps her clients achieve their goals.
+A consummate team player, Meg enjoys collaborating with cannabis entrepreneurs and other professionals involved in the licensing process—including engineers, architects, and local officials—in order to gain an in-depth understanding of her clients’ ambitions.
+These collaborative relationships with clients empower her to provide strategic legal advice and regulatory guidance which helps her clients achieve their goals.

-Meg attended New England School of Law in Boston, Massachusetts where she was a New England Scholar.
+Meg attended New England School of Law in Boston, where she was a New England Scholar.

 Author, "Insuring Cannabis: Evaluating Risk During Prohibition," In-House Defense Quarterly, Spring 2018